trailofbits/testing-handbook/content/docs/fuzzing/c-cpp/10-libfuzzer/index.md

 While the fuzzer is running, you will see lines printed starting with a `#`.
 Refer to the [libFuzzer documentation](https://llvm.org/docs/LibFuzzer.html#output) for a more detailed explanation of the outputted data.

-At the end of libFuzzer’s output, you can see the path to a file that contains the input that led to the crash.
+At the end of libFuzzer's output, you can see the path to a file that contains the input that led to the crash.
 The input is also displayed encoded as hex (0x61,0x62,0x63), UTF-8 (abc), and Base64 (YWJj).

 It also shows the file name of the base unit (i.e., the input that was [mutated]({{% relref "fuzzing#the-default-fuzzing-algorithm-is-mutation-based-and-evolutionary" %}}) in order to get to the crash input).
-In our fuzzing example, the base unit `3f7868…` contained the string “ab.”
-The fuzzer mutated the string “ab” to get to the crashing input “abc.”
+In our fuzzing example, the base unit `3f7868…` contained the string "ab."
+The fuzzer mutated the string "ab" to get to the crashing input "abc."

 Note that libFuzzer does not automatically restart after a bug is found.
 This means that you should fix every bug you encounter before rerunning libFuzzer.